How to Create a List in Bash Scripts? [2 Easy Methods]

 EXPLANATION

-As in the first script, this code starts with #!/bin/bash, which specifies the Bash interpreter.
-The next line prompts the user to enter the number of iterations and store it in the variable named total_iterations.
+The script prompts the user to enter the number of iterations and store it in the variable named total_iterations.
 Then i=1 is used to declare and initialize the variable i to 1 which represents the current iteration.
 After that, a while loop continues until the value i is less than or equal to the total_iterations.
-The ((i++)) actually increments the value of i by 1, moving to the next iteration.
-Finally, the echo command prints the value of each and every iteration until the end of the loop.
+The ((i++)) increments the value of i by 1, moving to the next iteration.
+Finally, the echo command prints the value of every iteration until the end of the loop.

 Generate list of numbers in Bash using iteration After running the script, a user prompt takes the iteration number from the user.
 According to the inserted number, the script prints numbers.
 For example, as I entered 7, it showed a list of numbers from 1 to 7.

-Method 2: List Name of Months Using Arrays in Bash Scripts
+Method 2: Create a List Using Arrays in Bash Scripts

 In this method, I have demonstrated the process of generating any list using an array.
 I have generated a list of months.
 Moreover, you can use the array to generate any list you want, you just have to change the list’s contents.